Finger Test Probes & Accessibility Testing Probes

 Continuity note: this model includes an integral handle jack for continuity testing in workflows where contact confirmation is required.

-- Rigid finger-probe configuration for forceful insertion applications
+- Rigid finger-probe configuration for procedures requiring force application

 - Constructed from flash chrome-plated steel with Delrin® components